zeldaret/oot/README.md

 * dos2unix
 * python3

-Then you can continue from step 2 of the Linux instructions.
+Then you can continue from step [step 2](#2-clone-the-repository) of the Linux instructions.

 Note that, before building anything, you will need to run the following commands to fix line endings: